fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 The exact process depends on which key(s) are inoperable and if the zone is signed with a split KSK / ZSK key pair or a Combined Signing Key (CSK).

+Performing an Algorithm Rollover as described in {{RFC6781}} using the procedures defined in this document is NOT RECOMMENDED.
+If an algorithm rollover is not already in progress, signing using the currently used algorithm should be restored first using the procedures defined in this document.
+Once this has been completed a regular algorithm rollover can be performed.

+## Key Rollover Considerations

+If a regular key rollover is in progress, the procedures described in this document can be followed.
+They effectively cancel the ongoing key rollover and perform a new one.

+If an algorithm rollover is in progress, the procedures described in this document can be followed with the exception that two new keys MUST be added to the zone.
+One with the old algorithm and one with the new algorithm.

 ## KSK / ZSK split, KSK operable, ZSK inoperable